agile-lab-dev/DCAT-OWL-Adapter/README.md

 For this experiment, we used the FIBO Ontology, downloading it in the RDF triple store and using it to facilitate the tagging of dataset with business domain-specific terms.

-Here an example of the result
+Here is an example of the result
 ![image](https://github.com/agile-lab/DCAT-Adapter/assets/1837799/44b602fc-980f-4062-b8d5-925ef5060191)

+This prototype creates an embedded RDF triple store and is populated with FIBO ontology for testing purposes.